StudSec/Challenges-Examples/Documentation.md

   - Flag
   - Connection string, supports the following wildcards ({{IP}}, {{PORT}}, {{DNS}})

+Multiple connection strings are allowed, for more details see [Challenge format](#source)

 For example:
 ```markdown
 ## A medium PWN challenge